ferrufinob/Bookmarkd_Frontend/NOTES.md

 ## Not urgent/Future Features

-- Look into cloudinary for images
+- User can preview their uploaded image
 - Find a way for the board cover to be the image of the last pin added ✔
 - Make sure that logged in user can't acess login/ sign in or welcome paths.
 - Add like feature